practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Answer Set Programming (ASP)/README.md

 > and to properly deal with **incomplete information** (that is, the ability to properly complete missing information with default assumptions,
 > or with assumptions of falsity, or with using some notion of undefinedness).

-AnsProlog or A-Prolog just means: "Programming in Logic with Answer Sets", so there is no direct implementation of AnsProlog.
+AnsProlog or A-Prolog just means: "Programming in Logic with Answer Sets", so there is no direct implementations of AnsProlog.